 - Safe access for pedestrians and bicycles (I’m so happy that e-bikes are now an option for Manitou!) to the attractions.

-From my own experiences, there have been a few instances where I have attempted to purchase food and beverage before and after the Incline.
-When I have walked from Manitou Springs, I have stopped at a restaurant and spent around $10.
-In most instances, I have taken the bus and instead stopped at a place in Colorado Springs, on my way back home.
-Therefore, in the instances where I take the shuttle, there isn’t currently an economic benefit to Manitou Springs for my visit.
-However, that doesn’t have to be the case for Manitou Springs, there is an opportunity to capitalize on the ever-increasing popularity of the Manitou Incline.
+From my experience, there have been a few instances where I have attempted to purchase food and beverage before and after the Incline.
+When I have walk from Downtown Manitou Springs, I stop at a restaurant and spent around $10.
+In most instances, I take the bus and instead stop at a place in Colorado Springs, on my way back home.
+Until there are active uses to purchase food and beverage adjacent to the shuttle, the economic benefit will remain low.
+Listen up, Manitou Springs, there is an opportunity to capitalize on the ever-increasing popularity of the Manitou Incline.